Ragnarök and the Last Days ∙

 Father thank You that all children of the King are children of the light.
 Enable us to walk in the light as You are in the light and cleanse us from all sin (1 John 1:7).

-How are children of the King to know?
+How are children of the King to know when the last days have begun?
 The Lord Jesus Christ was crystal clear regarding this.
 On the one hand, no one on earth will know the day or the hour.

 Matthew 24:36 However, no one knows the day or hour when these things will happen, not even the angels in heaven or the Son himself.
 Only the Father knows.

-But on the other hand, when we see these things happening know that the return of Lord Jesus Christ is near.
+But on the other hand, when we see these things happening, we know that the return of Lord Jesus Christ is near.

 Consequently, children of the King are to be on the alert and always waiting for the imminent return of the Lord Jesus Christ to the earth.
 How then should we live?